How to Manage Unauthorised Absence?

 In addition, if you need to get in touch with their emergency contact, then their details are saved in the employee details section as well.
 The absence recording function in HRX allows you to record unauthorised absences as a separate category.
 This ensures you can keep accurate information and report on it to look for patterns of absence behaviour.

-HRX therefore equips you with a number of tools to help you to deal with unauthorised absence and nip it in the bud before it starts to cause you and your business headaches.
-Find out more by taking HRX for a spin with our free 30 day trial.
+HRX therefore equips you with several tools to help you deal with unauthorised absence and nip it in the bud before it starts to cause you and your business headaches.
+Find out more by taking HRX for a spin with our free 30-day trial.

 Similar Blogs